tocisz/homepage/t/posts_source/005-Hall-effect-sensors.md

 some mechanical elements needs to be detected contactlessly.

 You can find them in CD/DVD drives.
 The main motor that rotates CD/DVD disc is so called brushless DC motor.
-From operating point of view it is simillar to a stepper motor with a big step of 30 degrees (only 12 steps for full revolution).
+From the operating point of view it is similar to a stepper motor with a big step of 30 degrees (only 12 steps for full revolution).
 The particular type that I found in my scrap DVD has 3 inputs to drive the motor.
 ![BLDC motor from DVD](005-1.jpg)